Legal Protection of Privacy

 Legal Protection of Personal Information

-- Broadcasters and programme-makers must comply with the provisions of the Data Protection Act 1998, which protects individuals' personal privacy rights and the way personal information ('personal data') about them is gathered, 'processed' and stored.
-The act contains a number of principles that people 'processing' personal data, including programme-makers, journalists and editorial staff, must comply with and provides even greater protection to 'sensitive personal data' (such as race, criminal history, religious beliefs or sex life).
+- Broadcasters and programme-makers must comply with the provisions of the Data Protection Act 2018 and the GDPR, which protects individuals' personal privacy rights and the way personal information ('personal data') about them is gathered, 'processed' and stored.
+The act contains a number of principles that people 'processing' personal data, including programme-makers, journalists and editorial staff, must comply with and provides even greater protection to special categories of data (such as race, criminal history, religious beliefs or sex life).
 It also grants the data subject a number of rights in relation to the information that organisations hold about them.

 - Personal information which is processed only for journalistic purposes may be exempt from many provisions of the Data Protection Act which otherwise would stifle and prohibit honest journalistic practices.
 However, the journalistic exemption only applies in certain circumstances.